techstreams/TSDataTable/README.md

 ![](img/Diagram9.png)

-**TSDataTable** employs [Google Apps Script](https://developers.google.com/apps-script) inside a [Google Sheet](https://www.google.com/sheets/about/) to retrieve data from the *first sheet*, filter the data based on hidden rows and columns, cache the data to speed loading and display data in a nicely formatted, paginated and searchable data table.
+**TSDataTable** employs [Google Apps Script](https://developers.google.com/apps-script) inside a [Google Sheet](https://www.google.com/sheets/about/) to retrieve data from the *first sheet*, filter the data based on hidden rows and columns, cache the data to speed subsequent load times and display data in a nicely formatted, paginated and searchable data table.
 This data table can be published as a web application.

-**TSDataTable** display options are configurable and the resulting published web application can be viewed standalone or [embedded](https://support.google.com/sites/answer/90569) in [Google Sites](https://gsuite.google.com/products/sites).
+**TSDataTable** display options are configurable and the published web application can be viewed standalone or [embedded](https://support.google.com/sites/answer/90569) in [Google Sites](https://gsuite.google.com/products/sites).

 **TSDataTable** is intended for data table publishing within a [G Suite for Business](https://gsuite.google.com/solutions/) or [G Suite for Education](https://edu.google.com/products/gsuite-for-education) domain.